An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Abstract

 \section{Abstract}

 Machine learning (ML) components are being added to more and more critical and impactful software systems, but the software development process of real-world production systems from prototyped ML models remains challenging with additional complexity and interdisciplinary collaboration challenges.
-This poses difficulties in using traditional software lifecycle models such as waterfall, spiral or agile model when building \textit{ML-enabled systems}.
-By interviewing with practitioners from multiple companies, we investigated the application of using systems engineering process in ML-enabled systems.
-We developed a set of propositions and proposed V4ML process model for building products with ML components.
-We found that V4ML process model requires more efforts on documentation, system decomposition and V\&V, but it addressed the interdisciplinary collaboration challenges and additional complexity introduced by ML components.
+This poses difficulties in using traditional software lifecycle models such as waterfall, spiral, or agile models when building \textit{ ML-enabled systems}.
+In this research, we apply a Systems Engineering lens to investigate the use of V-Model in addressing the interdisciplinary collaboration challenges when building ML-enabled systems.
+By interviewing practitioners from software companies, we established a set of 8 propositions for using V-Model to manage interdisciplinary collaborations when building products with ML components.
+Based on the propositions, we found that despite requiring additional efforts, the characteristics of V-Model align effectively with several collaboration challenges encountered by practitioners when building ML-enabled systems.
+We recommend future research to investigate new process models, frameworks and tools that leverage the characteristics of V-Model such as the system decomposition, clear system boundary, and consistency of Validation \& Verification (V\&V) for building ML-enabled systems.